-University employees whose measured noise exposure equals or exceeds an 8-hour TWA of 85 decibels will be required to participate in the University Hearing Conservation Program.
+- A. University employees whose measured noise exposure equals or exceeds an 8-hour TWA of 85 decibels will be required to participate in the University Hearing Conservation Program.
 The Hearing Conservation program will consist of the following:

-- Noise monitoring, observations, notifications and controls
+- 1. Noise monitoring, observations, notifications and controls

-- Posted OSHA noise standard
+- 2. Posted OSHA noise standard

-- Audiometric hearing testing and requirements
+- 3. Audiometric hearing testing and requirements

-- Hearing protectors and attenuation
+- 4. Hearing protectors and attenuation

-- Training
+- 5. Training

-- Access to training and information
+- 6. Access to training and information

-- Recordkeeping
+- 7. Recordkeeping

-If noise levels exceed 85 dBA, the OSHA Occupational Noise Exposure Standard 1910.95 requires that noise control measures must be investigated, evaluated and where feasible, utilized to reduce employee exposures.
+- B. If noise levels exceed 85 dBA, the OSHA Occupational Noise Exposure Standard 1910.95 requires that noise control measures must be investigated, evaluated and where feasible, utilized to reduce employee exposures.

-VI.Noise Monitoring
+VI.
+Noise Monitoring

-An ongoing noise monitoring program is required under the OSHA Standard for Occupational Noise Exposure when information indicates that any employee's exposure may equal or exceed an 8-hour Time Weighted Average (TWA) of 85 decibels.
+- A. An ongoing noise monitoring program is required under the OSHA Standard for Occupational Noise Exposure when information indicates that any employee's exposure may equal or exceed an 8-hour TWA of 85 decibels.
 The University's sampling strategy will consist of area and personal noise monitoring.
-These strategies are designed to identify employees for inclusion in the hearing conservation program and to enable the proper selection of hearing protectors.

-All continuous, intermittent and impulsive sound levels from 80 decibels to 130 decibels shall be integrated into the noise measurements.

-Instruments used to measure employee noise exposure shall be calibrated to ensure measurement accuracy.

-Monitoring shall be repeated whenever a change in production, process, equipment or control increases noise exposures to the extent that: 1) additional employees may be exposed to noise levels that equal or exceed 85 dBA; or 2) the attenuation provided by the hearing personal protective equipment may render inadequate.

-A representative sample of area and personal noise monitoring will be repeated periodically.
+These strategies are designed to identify employees for inclusion in the hearing conservation program and to enable the proper selection of hearing protectors. - B. All continuous, intermittent and impulsive sound levels from 80 decibels to 130 decibels shall be integrated into the noise measurements. - C. Instruments used to measure employee noise exposure shall be calibrated to ensure measurement accuracy. - D. Monitoring shall be repeated whenever a change in production, process, equipment or control increases noise exposures to the extent that, 1) additional employees may be exposed to noise levels that equal or exceed 85 dBA; or 2) the attenuation provided by the hearing personal protective equipment may render inadequate. - E. A representative sample of area and personal noise monitoring will be repeated periodically.
 Areas where the noise levels have dropped below 80 decibels due to alterations in equipment, controls or process changes may be eliminated from the monitoring program.

-Affected employees or their representatives will be provided an opportunity to observe any noise measurements conducted.
+F. Affected employees or their representatives will be provided with an opportunity to observe any noise measurements conducted.

-A. Area Noise Monitoring:
+G. Area Noise Monitoring